 In 2020, the FCC created a $20.4 billion Rural Digital Opportunity Fund (RDOF), funding to be provided on a competitive basis over 10 years, focusing on areas of the country lacking 25/3 Mbps broadband service.

 The high cost program is the largest of the FCC’s four universal service programs, providing roughly $5 billion in annual funding to eligible recipients.
 Funding can be used both for new capital investment and recurring operating expenses.

 Under federal law, only “eligible telecommunications carriers” (ETCs) may receive CAF or RDOF funding.
 ETCs are designated by state public utility commissions, or in some instances, by the FCC.

 All incumbent telephone companies are ETCs.
 Other entities such as competitive carriers, mobile wireless carriers, wireless internet service providers, cable operators, electric utilities, local government entities, and satellite companies are eligible to become ETCs, and receive CAF or RDOF funding, if they are willing to offer voice and broadband meeting the FCC’s standards and meet other requirements.

-What is the future of the CAF program?
+What is the Future of the FCC's Universal Service Program?

-The current FCC has made closing the digital divide one of its highest priorities, and has announced plans to revamp the Connect America Fund into the new Rural Digital Opportunity Fund.
+The FCC has made closing the digital divide one of its highest priorities.
 The FCC's universal service programs are a key tool to achieving that objective.
 FCC funding helps the private sector to have a viable business case in less densely populated rural areas where customer revenues are insufficient to cover the costs of building and operating a network.
 The job of getting broadband to all Americans is far from complete, with the FCC's funding programs playing a critical role for the next decade and beyond.